 Heavy fog was a factor in two separate multi-vehicle accidents that took place outside of Tulsa, Oklahoma last week, causing nine injuries.

 The first incident occurred Thursday evening on Highway 75, east of Ochelata.
-A Ford pickup truck reportedly crossed the northbound lands in order to turn south.
+A Ford pickup truck reportedly crossed the northbound lanes in order to turn south.
 The truck, driven by a 51-year-old man, was struck by a Toyota Avalon traveling north.

 Police say the pickup truck’s driver was intoxicated at the time of the crash.
 Heavy fog was also a factor.
 Neither driver was wearing a seatbelt.
 Both drivers, a passenger in the pickup truck and three children riding in the Toyota, were injured and transported to nearby hospitals.